 We continue to deploy consumer-driven programming, all designed to enhance independence.
-Exceeding core services, we act as a consultant for community organizations to evaluate their programs for best practices and opportunities for growth.
+Building on core services, we serve as a consultant for community organizations to align their programs with best practices and opportunities for growth.
 We plan to expand youth programs to include children with disabilities under 13 years old.

 The Ability Center aims to implement a detailed vision across 7 opportunity areas for a disability-friendly community.
 Working collaboratively with new and seasoned partners will produce transformational solutions in our region and beyond.
 A nationwide disability-friendly measuring tool will be developed and utilized to determine success.